Need to Clone a Hard Drive to SSD in Windows 10?

 If you still get boot issues, you may refer to this page: cloned hard drive won’t boot in Windows 10 to get more help.

-With its user-friendly interface, cloning a hard drive in Windows 10 with free software - AOMEI Backupper Standard Edition could be easier.
-You just need to follow the above steps and click the corresponding buttons.
-If you need to clone a hard drive in your Windows Server, you can try its sister software: AOMEI Backupper Server Edition.
+With its user-friendly interface, cloning hard drive in Windows 10 with free software - AOMEI Backupper Standard Edition is much easier.
+You just need to follow the above steps with a few clicks to make an exact copy of Windows 10 hard drive.

 Besides, you could create file backups, partition backups, disk backups, and system image backups which you can use to restore Windows to a new hard drive.
 If you are server users, just try AOMEI Backupper Server.